If you run a Shopify, WooCommerce, Squarespace, or similar website, you might wonder, “Do I need Google Analytics?”

 Google Analytics 4 connects with Google’s suite of products and solutions.

-If you use Google Ads, for example, and want your ads to target specific users based on what they do on your website and to feed that information back – having Google Analytics is the easiest way.
+If you use Google Ads, for example, and want your ads to target specific users based on their website behaviour and feed that information back, having Google Analytics is the easiest way.

-You can also use Google Analytics 4 data to help Google Ads users like your existing website visitors or those who abandoned a cart.
+You can also use Google Analytics 4 data to help Google Ads users, such as your existing website visitors or those who have abandoned a cart.

 In GA4, when you link your Google Ads, any event you mark as a (key event) conversion will automatically become available in Google Ads for you to use in your campaigns.

 The new Audiences builder tool allows you to be more specific about what defines an audience.
-Note that after you create an audience, it will need a minimum of 1,000 users before it’s allowed in search ads or 100 users in the past 30 days for the display network.
+Note that after creating an audience, it requires a minimum of 1,000 users to be eligible for search ads or 100 users within the past 30 days for the display network.

 Another integration is Google Search Console.
-While you could navigate back and forth between tabs to see your data, most users find it easier to use search console to understand how people land on their website from search engines.
-You’ll need to be the owner of the account for you to sync the tool to GA4.
+While you could navigate back and forth between tabs to see your data, most users find it easier to use the search console to understand how people land on their website from search engines.
+To sync the tool to GA4, you must be the account owner.
 Or, if you have Universal Analytics, you can piggyback the connection.

 Unlike other website analytics tools, Google has a significant investment portfolio and history with its products.
 Google provides only a few opportunities for third-party providers to connect to these tools.
 Hence, Google has an advantage that analytic tools like Matomo, Clicky, and Smarlook cannot offer.

-Google Merchant Centre and BigQuery for advanced analytics users also provide further advantages for Google Analytics 4, on top of the news that GA4 hopes to include an A/B testing tool to replace Google Optimize.
+Google Merchant Centre and BigQuery offer advanced analytics users additional benefits beyond Google Analytics 4, alongside the news that GA4 plans to integrate an A/B testing tool to replace Google Optimise.

 More settings and controls for your data

-Analytic reporting in other tools like Shopify, WooCommerce, and Squarespace examples all have limitations in common.
+Analytic reporting in other tools, such as Shopify, WooCommerce, and Squarespace, has limitations in common.

 The tools do not specialise in analytics reports.
 While they are improving them, the speed and investment they’ll make compared to Google will likely be less.